This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 13 minutes

 - Water: none

-This hike is a great, hidden gem that not a lot of people know about.
-About a half mile down the road from the Corona Arch parking area, there is a pull-out on the right side of the road.
+Jeep Arch Hike is a unique advneture that not a lot of people know about.
+About a half mile down the road from the Corona Arch, there is a pull-out on the right side of the road.
 There is no sign to indicate it is the beginning of the trail, but once you park, go through the culvert that leads under the train tracks.

-You will see a sign on the other side to indicate the beginning of the trail for Jeep Arch leading you up and to the left.
+You will see a sign on the other side of the culvert that indicates the beginning of the trail for Jeep Arch.
+The trail leads you up and to the left.
 The first 1/8th of a mile of the trail is uphill to get you up on the shelf.
-After that, the trail is on slickrock, but it is well marked with cairns.
+After that, the trail is well marked with cairns.
 About a mile into the trail, there is a sign indicating the trail becomes a loop.
 You can go either way and it will take you uphill to the arch.
-If you go to the right, the uphill is more gradual.
+If you go to the right, the uphill route is more gradual.
 To the left, the climb up is steeper and in between the split rocks shown in the picture, but once you do, the rest of the hike to the arch is flat.
 Either way you go, you can hike through the arch to complete the loop, or just hike back the way you came.

 This is a great trail to get away from the crowds!
-I hiked this trail in February, and for the whole hike, I only saw one other person on the last 1/4 mile of the trail on the way back.
+I hiked this trail in February, and for the whole hike, I only saw one other person on the last 1/4 mile of the trail.
 Otherwise, I was able to just take my time and enjoy the quiet solitude of the desert.

 There is no garbage can at the trailhead to place your dog’s waste, but since it is so close to Corona Arch and the Goldbar Campground, you can go ahead and use the campground garbage.
-You can use the toilet facilities at the campground area as well to relieve yourself before or after the hike if you need to.
+You can use the toilet facilities at the campground area as well.

 - Distance: 3 miles round trip